5. Transformations#

 1. Create a simple screensaver by doing the following:

-• reflect the rectangle off the edges of the window by reversing the sign of the elements of the velocity vector when the center of the rectangle gets to within 0.1 of the window edge.
+• Reflect the rectangle off the edges of the window by reversing the sign of the elements of the velocity vector when the center of the rectangle gets to within 0.1 of the window edge.

 1. Run your program from exercise 4 until the rectangle perfectly hits a corner (just kidding).